electron/update.electronjs.org/README.md

 # update-server

-A free service that makes it easy for open-source Electron apps to update themselves.
+> A free service that makes it easy for open-source Electron apps to update themselves.

+## Prerequisites

+Before using this service, make sure your Electron app meets all these criteria:

+- Your app is in a public GitHub repository
+- Your builds are published to GitHub Releases
+- Your builds are code signed
+- Your app is for macOS or Windows (no Linux support yet)

 ## Quick Setup